-Over the course of several weeks, we had two professional mountain bike testers take each of the models in our test selection for a number of rides.
+Over the course of several months, we had three professional mountain bike testers take each of the models in our test selection for a number of rides.
 Each tester chose repeatable cross country style test laps 10 to 15 miles in length that included every element of mountain bike riding.
 Each lap offered the full spectrum of riding, from grinding climbs to eye-watering descents, smooth hardpack, chunky rock gardens, and everything in between.
 These repeat laps help us create a baseline for each bike's performance when ridden back to back or even several days apart.
 We don't go easy on these bikes either, instead, it's our goal to find their limits in an effort to expose their strengths and weaknesses.
 Catching air, railing corners, smashing through rock gardens, we ride these bikes as if they are our own to find out where they excel and where they don't.
 Our testers keep detailed notes as they scrutinize every aspect of each bike's performance and how it relates to its design, geometry, and components.
 The bikes are then rated on three metrics: fun factor, downhill performance, and uphill performance, to help determine our overall favorites.

 The most fun wins, plain and simple.
 Riding bikes is always fun, of course, but which bike is the most fun is important because that's why we ride them in the first place.
 People have somewhat differing opinions about what makes a bike more fun than another, but generally speaking, our testers found themselves in agreement about which bikes are the most fun to ride.
 How do we rate this metric?
 It isn't the most scientific process out there, it was largely based on the size of the tester's smile at the end of the ride, as well as their willingness to keep riding that bike.
 Some bikes are so much fun that you just want to keep riding them, or you reach for them every chance you get, while some of the others you'd rather not swing a leg over ever again.
 Typically, the most fun bikes to ride were the ones with the best all-around performance, comfortable and balanced, good at just about everything.